South Sudanese Civil War: Attacks on civilian centers

-The government was accused by the US and aid groups among others of using starvation as a tactic of collective punishment for populations that support rebels by intentionally blocking aid.
+The government was accused by the US and aid groups among others of using starvation as a tactic of collective punishment for populations that supported the rebels by intentionally blocking aid.

-Ateny Wek Ateny, president's spokesman told to news conference, claimed that rebel troops went into the hospital in the town of Bor and slaughtered 126 out of 127 patients.
-Apparently an elderly man was blind and rebels spared him.
-On 31 January 2014 in violation of the cease fire agreement, the signed Government troops attacked town of Leer in Unity State, forcing 240 Staff and patients of Doctors Without Borders in Leer to flee into the bush.
+Kiir's spokesman, claimed to a news conference, that rebel forces went into the hospital in Bor and killed 126 out of 127 patients.
+Apparently an elderly man was blind and the rebels spared him.
+On 31 January 2014 in violation of the ceasefire agreement, government forces attacked Leer in Unity State, forcing 240 Staff and patients of Doctors Without Borders in Leer to flee into the bush.
 Thousands of civilians fled to the bush.
 Doctors Without Borders lost contact with two thirds of its staff formerly located in Leer.
 It is believed that the town was attacked by government troops as it is the home of former Vice President Riek Machar.
 On 18 April, UN said that at least 58 people were killed and more than 100 others wounded in an attack against one of its bases in South Sudan sheltering thousands of civilians.
 On 17 April 2014, 58 people were killed in an attack on the UN base in Bor.
 Forty-eight of those killed were civilians, while 10 were among the attackers.
 UN Secretary-General Ban Ki-moon emphasised that any attack on UN peacekeepers constituted "a war crime", while the UN Security Council expressed "outrage" at the attack.
 In late 2016, in a government attack on Yei, three villages were destroyed with 3,000 homes burned in a single village.